 This episode had a brief news segment playfully joking about the nuclear fallout from all the bombs being tested at the time.
 It reminded me of the grave dangers of Fukushima that seemed to just magically disappear with time.

-The weirdest thing is that it's not only storylines that are being recycled throughout time, the cast of characters seem to be the same as well.
-Sure Carter and Ford get the spotlight during this time but whenever the darker side of the political is being satired, the names are far too familiar (i.e. Bush, Kissinger... well, mainly those two but there are others as well.)
+The weirdest thing is that it's not only storylines that are being recycled throughout time, but also the cast of characters seemed to be the same as well.
+Sure Carter and Ford get the spotlight during this time, but whenever the darker side of the political is being satired, the names are far too familiar (i.e., Bush, Kissinger... well, mainly those two but there are others as well.)

 Oh well, that is what I took away from this episode and now it time to share what else I saw as I give you...